Thank you to Avraham Deutsch’s office and Yair Givati for authoring this article.

 |Israeli citizen, multiple home owner; foreign resident owner|| 0 to 5,095,570

 |Olim hadashim within 7 years of making Aliyah||0 to 1,838,615

 Land Appreciation Tax Reform

-An individual who sells property will be subject to land appreciation tax (equivalent to capital gains tax)
+An individual who sells property in Israel will be subject to land appreciation tax (equivalent to capital gains tax).

-- The above exemption is not given to foreign residents owning an Israeli residential property unless he could prove that he does not own a house in his country of residence.
+- The above exemption is not allowed to foreign residents owning an Israeli property unless he could prove that he does own a house in his home country.

-- The inherited property will not affect the single owner property tax exemption, however, certain exceptions apply to inherited property.
+- Inherited property will not affect the single owner property tax exemption, however, certain exceptions apply to inherited property.

 Step Up Basis

-When an Israeli resident inherits a property from a foreign resident, the capital gain tax will apply upon sale of the property.
-However, the Israeli Tax Authorities do not allow a step up basis rule automatically upon sale.
-By default, the new owner of the property will “step into the shoes” of the original owner and should be tax on the entire capital period during the entire holding period of the original owner and based on the original cost basis.
-However, The Israeli tax authorities had offered a possibility to apply for a “Step Up Basis” through a special form.
-The form required a specific list of documents to provide to approve the step up basis.
+When an Israeli resident inherits (or receives an s a gift) a property from a foreign resident, the capital gain tax will apply upon sale of the property.
+By default, the new owner of the property will “step into the shoes” of the original owner and is taxed on the entire capital period during the entire holding period of the original owner and based on the original cost basis.
+However, The Israeli tax authorities allow for a possibility to apply for a “Step up Basis” through a special form.
+The form requires a specific list of documents to provide to approve the step up basis.